 In the years that followed, Flying Spares went from strength to strength, consistently growing and becoming increasingly systemised and professional.
 That growth has continued, not only in terms of their stock, but also their premises, their customer base and their staff numbers.
 Flying Spares now turns over more than £11 million a year, sending out around 600 hundred parcels a week worldwide and currently employs fifty-four staff.
 The company is now firmly established as the independent market leader for Original, Aftermarket, Reconditioned and Recycled parts for post-war Rolls-Royce and Bentley motor cars, to enthusiasts and the trade alike.
-Ben is proud to be the current Chairman of the prestigious Rolls-Royce & Bentley Specialists Association (www.rrbsa.co.uk).
+Ben proudly stood as Chairman of the prestigious Rolls-Royce & Bentley Specialists Association (www.rrbsa.co.uk) between 2018 and 2021.

 After twenty-five years at the helm of Flying Spares, Ben and Lucy’s decision to formulate an ‘exit strategy’ for their eventual retirement was a difficult one and took five years of deliberation and planning.
 All the obvious options were considered, including a management buy-out, passing the business on to their children and selling to a third party.
 There was no appetite for a management buy-out and Ben and Lucy did not favour on-going family ownership of the company.
 Whilst selling the business seemed the most straightforward option, the couple were aware that this might well result in the relocation or restructuring of Flying Spares and would almost certainly jeopardise the future of their staff.
 Another key priority was avoiding any changes that might compromise the quality of their parts or the service they are so proud to offer their customers.
 Lucy commented: “We have always been aware that our company owes a tremendous debt to the fantastic people we employ, some of whom have been with us for twenty years.
 We were adamant that our exit plan should not threaten the livelihoods of the people who had been crucial to building our success nor impact negatively upon our loyal customer base.”